CPE 309 COURSE SYLLABUS

 ATTENDANCE

 Attendance at the class meetings is important since full participation in the group project is essential to the team's success.
 Significant parts of the work will be done in class so your attendance is mandatory (both lecture and lab).
+Important administrative and technical advice will be provided during lecture that would be burdensome for your teammates to have to regurgitate for you.
 Therefore, attendance will be a significant factor in your grade.
-For every two unexcused absences your grade drops one letter grade.
-Arriving late constitutes a "tardy" and two tardies are considered as an absence.
+You are allowed one unexcused absence without penalty.
+Subsequent absences are penalized 5% of your course grade.
+Arriving late constitutes a "tardy" and is penalized x% of your course grade according to the formula: 1 + n/2.
+Tardy more than twenty minutes is an absence.
 If you arrive late to lecture please enter quietly and take a seat in the row nearest the door.

 Missed classes can not be "made up."
 You may obtain permission to be excused from class for valid academic or medical reasons, but it is your responsibility to secure permission from the instructor BEFORE the date you will be absent.
 The instructor may request appropriate documentation of your excuse.
 (Note that job interviews are unexcused absences).
-The midterm and final examinations may only be taken during the scheduled exam period.
+There is a limit of two excused absences.
+Quizzes and examinations may only be taken during the scheduled exam period.
+Missed quizzes may not be made up.

 WRITING REQUIREMENTS and GRADING SYMBOLS